 Nepal’s first HIV case was detected in 1988.
 Today, the country has a concentrated HIV epidemic with almost 40,000 adults and children living with HIV, and an estimated overall adult HIV prevalence (15-49 years) of 0.20 percent, the highest among South Asian countries.

-In 2013, USAID/Nepal is commemorating 20 years of continued support and partnership to the Government of Nepal’s (GoN) national HIV response.
-USAID’s contributions have resulted in the development of epidemic-tailored programs for Nepal’s key population groups and people living with HIV and their families.
-USAID’s efforts have improved access to services designed to prevent and manage sexually transmitted infections.
-At the same time, USAID’s programs have led to improved HIV-related prevention, care, support, and treatment services in Nepal, supporting the Millennium Development Goal 6: Combat HIV/AIDS, malaria and other diseases.
+In 2013, USAID commemorated 20 years of continued support and partnership to the GON’s national HIV response.
+USAID helped develop epidemic-tailored programs for Nepal’s Key Affected Population (KAPs) and people living with HIV and their families.
+USAID’s efforts have also improved access to services designed to prevent and manage sexually transmitted infections.
+At the same time, USAID’s programs have led to improved HIV-related prevention, care, support, and treatment services in Nepal, supporting Millennium Development Goal 6: Combat HIV/AIDS, malaria and other diseases.